bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 21°
-- Partly Cloudy
+- Mostly Clear
-- 68% humidity
+- 78% humidity
 - 7 mph wind
-- 54% cloud cover
+- 35% cloud cover
 - 33 AQI 🟩
 - About 2.4 inches of snow on the ground